Moderator: Mod Squad

 Whatis6times9 wrote:The federal spending for education is probably filling the gap of the lower property taxes cause by the devaluation of the housing market.

-Users browsing this forum: Vegedus and 5 guests
+Users browsing this forum: Krest and 11 guests